chahak13/game-of-life/README.md

 For more details of this format, please check the [wiki](https://www.conwaylife.com/wiki/Life_1.05)

 ## Examples
+There are certain patterns that are provided with the functionality in the patterns folder.
+The user can use those files directly to generate further generations.

 A few examples of the 30th and 300th generation of the [Acorn](https://www.conwaylife.com/wiki/Acorn) pattern are:

 1. 30th generation: